tendermint/tendermint/docs/tutorials/go-built-in.md

 ```

 Since it reads only committed data from the store, transactions that are part of a block
-that is still processed are not reflected in the query result.
+that is being processed are not reflected in the query result.

 ### 1.3.5 PrepareProposal and ProcessProposal
-`PrepareProposal` and `ProcessProposal` are methods introduced in Tendermint 3.7.0
+`PrepareProposal` and `ProcessProposal` are methods introduced in Tendermint v0.37.0
 to give the application more control over the construction and processing of transaction blocks.

 When Tendermint Core sees that valid transactions (validated through `CheckTx`) are available to be